À PEINE UN LIEU

 Gautier Deblonde continues his exploration of the intimacy of creation with a new series dedicated to artists' studios, a subject he approaches with poetry, through silences and suspended moments.
 Since 2004, artists from around the world have entrusted him with capturing their studios in their absence.
 Each photograph captures what escapes the hurried glance: here, a magazine page with a portrait of Simone de Beauvoir in Rose Wylie's studio; there, the successive layers of an overflowing painting at Callum Innes's studio; or these accumulations of objects, both sacred and profane, at Michel Nedjar's studio.
 Gautier Deblonde does not merely document, he reveals, inscribing in the photographic material the essence of the places, their textures, their breath, their secret power.

-Exhibition from 18 September to 25 October 2025.
+Exhibition from September 25 to November 8, 2025.

-Opening on Thursday 18 September, from 6.30pm to 9pm.
+Opening on Thursday September 25, from 6.30pm to 9pm.

 Image above: Sans titre, Londres (detail), 2025